TRZLedgerFoundation/templates/community/solana-chatgpt-kit/README.md

 - Increase slippage tolerance
 - Try a smaller amount
 - Check if token accounts exist
-- Ensure sufficient SOL for fees
+- Ensure sufficient TRZ for fees

 ### Widget not loading in ChatGPT